cedowens/aws_key_triage_tool/README.md

 # AWS Key Triage (AKT) Script
-This is a python script that leverages the boto3 library to automate initial triage/enumeration on a set (or multiple sets) of aws keys in an input file.
+Python scripts that leverage the boto3 library to automate initial triage/enumeration on a set (or multiple sets) of aws keys in an input file.

+I have included two scripts:

+- one for triage of aws creds found on endpoints (which usually do not have an access token)
+- one for triage of aws creds found on servers or via metadata service queries (which do usually have an access token)

 The goal of this tool is to speed up and automate the manual steps of running aws cli commands to determine whether aws keys in question are valid and if so what those keys have access to.